keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 | MicroSeconds | MilliSeconds |
 | Bytes | KiloBytes |

-If you want to have a more flexible way to convert metric units please let us know by creating an issue and explain your use case
+If you want to have a more flexible way to convert metric units please let us know by creating an issue and explaining your use case.

 ## SLIs & SLOs for Problem Remediation

-If Dynatrace sends problems to Keptn which triggers an Auto-Remediation workflow Keptn also evaluates your SLOs after the remediation action was executed.
+If Dynatrace sends problems to Keptn which triggers an Auto-Remediation workflow, Keptn also evaluates your SLOs after the remediation action was executed.
 The default behavior that users expect is that the auto-remediation workflow can stop if the problem has been closed in Dynatrace and that it should continue otherwise!

 When a Dynatrace Problem initiates a Keptn auto-remediation workflow the *dynatrace-service* adds the Dynatrace Problem URL as a label with the name "Problem URL".
-As labels are passed all the way through every event along a Keptn process it also ends up being passed as part of the `sh.keptn.internal.event.get-sli` which is handled by *dynatrace-service*
+As labels are passed all the way through every event along a Keptn process it also ends up being passed as part of the `sh.keptn.internal.event.get-sli` which is handled by the *dynatrace-service*.

 Here is an excerpt of that event showing the label:

 ```json
  "labels": {
       "Problem URL": "https://abc12345.live.dynatrace.com/#problems/problemdetails;pid=3734886735257827488_1606270560000V2",